neondatabase/website/content/docs/introduction/extra-usage.md

 The Launch plan supports extra **Storage** and **Compute** usage.
 If you need extra projects, you'll need to move up to the Scale plan.

-- **Extra Storage**: If you exceed 10 GiB, extra storage is billed for in units of 2 GiB at $3.50 per unit.
+- **Extra Storage**: If you exceed 10 GiB, extra storage is allocated in units of 2 GiB at $3.50 per unit.
 - **Extra Compute**: If you exceed 300 compute hours, extra compute is billed at $0.16/compute hour.

 | Resource | Unit         | Price     |